dzharii/awesome-typescript/README.md

 * :octocat: [Clean Code concepts adapted for TypeScript](https://github.com/labs42io/clean-code-typescript)
 * :computer: [Should You Learn TypeScript?
 (Benefits & Resources)](https://snipcart.com/blog/learn-typescript-why-use-ts)
 * :computer: [Learn how to unleash the full potential of the Turing Complete type system of TypeScript!](https://type-level-typescript.com), 💵 online course with free first 5 chapters by [Gabriel Vergnaud](https://twitter.com/GabrielVergnaud)
+* :octocat: [Codebook](https://github.com/gvanastasov/codebook-typescript) read and run small code snippets to progressively learn TypeScript from the basic to advanced concepts.

 ### Typescript Project Starters
 * [typescript-starter](https://github.com/bitjson/typescript-starter) – A CLI to quickly generate and configure new libraries and Node.js projects